bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

 NZ_CP081897.1.vartigs
 **********************

-Often we don't care about the exact reads in the haploset, but what sequence of alleles are present on the haplotype represented by the haploset.
+We may care about the sequence of alleles that are present on the haplotype represented by the haploset.
 We will call these **vartigs**, which are analogous to contigs but on the variant (SNP) level, not on the base level.
 This is found in the ``example_output/NZ_CP081897.1/NZ_CP081897.1.vartigs`` file.

 .. code-block:: sh